joachimdalen/devcore/README.md

 const res = req.performRequest();
 ```

+---

-This would perform a `GET` request to `http://localhost:8080/api/v1/users?name=adam`
+This would perform a `POST` request to `http://localhost:8080/api/v1/users` with the body: `{ username: 'adam', password: 'password' }`

 ```ts
 const req = new ApiRequest(